The Synthetic Absorption Line Spectral Almanac (SALSA): The SALSA Project

 Alternatively, absorption spectra that cover significant cosmological distance i.e. traverse a large redshift interval can be made by combining multiple sightlines from discrete simulation snapshots where pre-computed spectra are available.
 In particular, we synthesize a long sightline by stitching together many short sightlines across snapshots.
 We switch between datasets at the midpoints of comoving distance between these snapshots.
 Each snapshot is responsible for covering a $\Delta z$ centered on its redshift, and an integer $N$ randomly selected spectra are selected to cover the needed pathlength.\footnote{We neglect the continuous $(1+z)^3$ evolution of physical density between snapshots.
 In addition, an integer number of available spectra do not exactly sum to the required cosmological pathlength, and this can leave wavelength gaps.} The optical depth arrays of each transition are shifted in redshift according to the cumulative distance, interpolated back onto the master (restframe) wavelength grid, accumulated, and ultimately converted back to flux.

 Figure \ref{fig:lightcone_spec} demonstrates an example of a cosmological-length absorption spectrum made in this way.
 In particular, we create a KECK-HIRES spectrum towards an imagined background quasar at $z=5$ that includes (only) transitions of hydrogen.
 In particular, Lyman-$\alpha$ at $\lambda_0 = 1215.670$\AA\xspace dominates, and we also include Ly$\beta$ plus twelve further HI transitions down to $915$\AA.
 Suppression beyond the Lyman limit is not explicitly included.
 The main panel shows the full spectrum, while the three insets show zooms into smaller wavelength regions with a variety of structure.
 At $\sim 3200$\AA\xspace (green) we find predominantly transmission with Ly$\alpha$-forest like dips that frequently reduce the normalized flux to near zero, but rarely to saturation.
 At $\sim 5550$\AA\xspace (blue) we see mostly absorption, with only occasional transmission spikes \citep{garaldi19}, while $\sim 6900$\AA\xspace (purple) shows an intermediate case with strongly mixed gas phases along the line-of-sight.
 In the full spectrum, there is a strong damping wing due to neutral hydrogen close to the redshifted transition wavelength $(1 + z) \lambda_0 = 7290$\AA\xspace \citep{miraldaescude98}.
+Note that we do not include absorption beyond the Lyman limit in this example.

 The statistics of the Lyman-alpha forest probe relatively simple physics, predominantly related to the ionizing photon budget of the UVB \citep{gunn65}, and have been used to test cosmological simulations for decades \citep{cen94,hernquist96,theuns98}.
 They provide a basic sanity check for our spectra.
 In particular, we compute the mean transmitted flux i.e. Lyman-alpha optical depth using KECK-HIRES like spectra from TNG50.
 At $z=\{2, 3, 4\}$ we find $\bar{F} = \{0.78, 0.60, 0.32\}$, corresponding to $\tau_{\rm Ly\alpha} = \{0.2, 0.5, 1.1\}$.
 As a point of comparison, \citet{mcdonald00} find $\bar{F} = \{0.82, 0.68, 0.48\}$ at mean redshifts $\bar{z} = \{2.4, 3.0, 3.9\}$ based on eight high-redshift HIRES quasars, while \citet{ding24} infer $\tau_{\rm Ly\alpha} = \{0.2, 0.6, 1.2\}$ at $z=\{2.5, 3.5, 4.3\}$ using 27k quasars from eBOSS DR14 \citep[see also][]{fg09,paris11,becker13}.
 The values are roughly consistent, and we anticipate that future work will explore more quantitative comparisons and complex statistics of hydrogen absorption.